 New England Puritans were a superstitious lot who believed luck ruled their lives.
 They took measures to ward of bad luck, attract good luck and change their luck from good to bad.
-One of their odder customs was to place old shoes in the walls of a house wards off evil.
+One of their odder customs was to place old shoes in the walls of a house to ward off evil.

 The Puritans’ beliefs about luck came down through the ages.
 They hung horseshoes over an outer entrance to ward off witches or to bring good luck.
 The open end was always up; otherwise, luck will run out.